gopesh123-us/netflix-clone-2/README.md

 # NetflixClone-2

-## Just Google Authentication with some advancements
+## Just Google Authentication with some advancements.
+This is developed on Ubuntu

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.